samunemeth/System/README.md

     following in your host's `configuration.nix`:
     ```nix
     services.xserver.displayManager.lightdm.greeters.mini.enable = lib.mkForce false;
     ```
-  - Get the ownership of the repository, as it was copied by a root user during installation.
-    ```
-    sudo chown -R <USER>:users ~/System
-    ```
-    TODO: Move to live medium phase?
-  - Change the remote URL of the repository to use ssh:
-    ```
-    cd ~/System
-    git remote set-url origin git@github.com:samunemeth/System.git
-    ```
   - Everything should be set!
 Rebuild with `nrs` and reboot to see if everything works as expected.